V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 .bux
 ```

-And at the end of the file, it seem that there is something inside as intended.
+And at the end of the file, it seem that there is something hidded inside the GIF, as intended.

 I extract the content using `binwalk` or `foremost`.